We can help you to contest a will on the grounds of lack of knowledge and approval. Call our free legal helpline on 0808 139 159 or send us an email.

 Where a will is properly executed there is a legal presumption that the maker of the will had knowledge of the contents of the will and approved those contents.
 There are some exceptions to this general presumption which our lawyers can advise on if a claim is made.

 If there is a suspicion that the maker of the will lacked ‘knowledge and approval’ then the validity of the will can be challenged on that basis.
 If it can be proved that the testator did not have ‘knowledge and approval then the will can be declared invalid.
 This means that their estate will then be dealt with in accordance with the terms of their previous will.
 If there is no previous will, then the intestacy rules will apply.

 Proving lack of knowledge and approval.

-It is important to note that any claim must have a realistic rather than fanciful prospect of success, so that a real doubt emerges.
-If that doubt is present the burden of proving the testator had knowledge and approval falls to those seeking to confirm the validity of the Will.
+The courts have said that any legal challenge must have a realistic rather than fanciful prospect of success.
+There must be a real doubt about the testator’s understanding of the terms of the will they have signed.
+If that doubt is present the burden of proving the testator had ‘knowledge and approval’ falls to those seeking to confirm the validity of the Will.

 We deal with contested wills nationwide and can often work on a no win, no fee basis.
 For further guidance on whether you can contest a will on the grounds of lack of knowledge and approval call our free legal helpline on 0808 139 1596 for a case assessment or email us at [email protected]